Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: Marc Ryckaert / Wikimedia Commons

 The town of Dinant is one of the most beautiful towns along the River Meuse in Wallonia, Belgium.
 It is famous for the clifftop citadel and the Gothic Collegiate Church of Notre-Dame.
 As the birthplace of Adolphe Sax, who invented the saxophone, one can find statues of saxophones throughout the city.
 The Citadel not only offers an incredible view of the Meuse Valley but also hosts exhibitions about Dinant’s military past.
-From river cruises to fortress tours, Dinant combines quiet charm with cultural richness, making it a favourite destination for travellers.
+From river cruises to fortress tours, Dinant combines quiet charm with cultural richness, making it one of the favourite places to visit near Netherlands.

 Distance From The Netherlands: 3 hours by car from Amsterdam